Mendes Cohen

-Mendes Israel Cohen (1796-1879) was a Jewish American politician, traveler and businessman who lived in Baltimore, Maryland.
+Mendes Israel Cohen (1796–1879) was a Jewish American politician, soldier, traveler and businessman who lived in Baltimore, Maryland.

 Early life

 Cohen was born in Richmond, Virginia, in 1796, one of nine children of Israel I. Cohen and Judith Solomon Cohen.
 The family moved to Baltimore, Maryland, in 1803.
 As a young man he worked in the family businesses: Cohen's Lottery and Exchange, and Jacob I. Cohen, Jr. and Brothers Banking House.
 The Cohens' lottery raised money to help finance construction of Baltimore’s Washington Monument in Mount Vernon.
 In 1821, they and their lottery were the subject of a Supreme Court lawsuit Cohens v.
 Virginia, asserting the federal government’s right to review and overturn state Supreme Court decisions.

 Military service

-In the War of 1812, Cohen and his brothers Philip and Jacob joined a volunteer company charged with defending Baltimore–Nicholson’s Artillery Fencibles--serving under Captain Joseph H. Nicholson.
+In the War of 1812, Cohen and his brothers Philip and Jacob joined a volunteer company charged with defending Baltimore–Nicholson’s Artillery Fencibles—serving under Captain Joseph H. Nicholson.
 He participated in the Battle of Baltimore.